-2. Significant management judgements and key sources of estimation uncertainty preparation financial of the The statements requires management to judgements, estimates assumptions that affect the application of policies and reported amounts of and liabilities, income, expenses.
+2. Significant management judgements and key sources of estimation uncertainty of The preparation the financial statements requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income, expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.

 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.